Mzwakhe Sibisi

-Christopher Howard Mzwakhe Sibisi (born 27 July 1970) is a South African educator and politician serving as a Member of the National Assembly of South Africa since May 2019.
-Sibisi is a member of the National Freedom Party.
+Christopher Howard Mzwakhe Sibisi (27 July 1970 – 18 October 2023) was a South African educator and politician who served as a Member of the National Assembly of South Africa from May 2019 until his death.
+Sibisi was a member of the National Freedom Party.
 He served as the party's acting secretary-general in 2019.

 Education

-Sibisi holds a matric certificate as well as a teacher's diploma.
+Sibisi held a matric certificate as well as a teacher's diploma.

 Politics

-Sibisi is a member of the National Freedom Party.
-He was appointed as the acting secretary general of the party after incumbent Nhlanhlakayise Khubisa had resigned.
+Sibisi was a member of the National Freedom Party.
+He was appointed the acting secretary general of the party after incumbent Nhlanhlakayise Khubisa had resigned.
 He held this position until December 2019, when Canaan Mdletshe was elected to the position.